LukeShortCloud/rootpages/src/unix_distributions/fedora.rst

 Red Hat Enterprise Linux (RHEL)
 -------------------------------

 RHEL is a downstream distribution, based on Fedora, aimed at servers.
+There are various corporate and community distributions of Enterprise Linux (EL).

+Comparison:

 .. csv-table::
    :header: FEATURE, RHEL, Oracle Linux, AlmaLinux, Rocky Linux